teddcp2/TerraformNotes/readme.md

-terraform fmt                          -> formatting the template terraform plan -out demo.out           -> seeing the detailed configurations and outputting the required changes terraform apply demo.out               -> applying the changes
+terraform fmt                          -> formatting the template terraform plan -out demo.out           -> seeing the detailed configurations and outputting the required changes terraform apply demo.out               -> applying the changes terraform destroy                      -> destroys the infrastructure

 terraform show                         -> shows the contents of tfState file terraform state list                   -> shows the list of resources that are created

-terraform destroy                      -> destroys the infrastructure terraform destroy -target aws_ec2.demo -> destroys a particular target

-terraform refresh                      -> refreshes the current state of resources and updates tfstate file..
+terraform destroy -target aws_ec2.demo -> destroys a particular target terraform refresh                      -> refreshes the current state of resources and updates tfstate file.. terraform console                      -> debugging variables and their values

+terraform output name                  -> outputting a particular attribute terraform taint aws_instance.myec2     -> tainting a resource i.e on next plan it will be replaced with a new one

+terraform plan -refresh=false -target=aws_security_group.allow_ssh_conn  -> way to avoaid numerous api calls while planning[Large infra]
 ```

 ## Guides